Promoting Diversity, Equity and Inclusion (DEI)

 JFE Shoji is mindful of creating an environment that allows veteran employees over 60 to continue working with high motivation, while also seeking to realize flexible workstyles and develop a healthy working environment.
 Employees may choose from a variety of working arrangements, including full-time employment, shortened workweeks, and shortened daily work hours in accordance with their lifestyles.

-The JFE Group is creating a workplace that does not discriminate on the basis of gender, sexual orientation or gender identity by conducting internal human rights seminars and position-specific curriculums.
+The JFE Group is creating a workplace that does not discriminate on the basis of gender, sexual orientation or gender identity by conducting internal human rights seminars and position-specific training programs .
 LGBTQ concerns have also been incorporated into the Group’s compliance guidebook, which is distributed to all employees and used as a common reference during the annual Compliance Month of October toward nurturing greater understanding.
 JFE Steel has revised its benefit program to extend coverage to same-sex or de facto partners from FY2022 and holds program briefings and educational training sessions.
 At JFE Engineering, e-learning programs are offered to all employees, and seminars are held mainly for personnel in human resources.
+Seminars are conducted at JFE Shoji for management, including executives, and e-learning programs are offered to all employees to promote understanding.

 Securing Diverse Human Resources

-The Group also operates overseas businesses across a broad range, and its overseas sites hire employees locally, thereby contributing to communities with employment opportunities.
+In addition, it has a broad overseas presence and hires employees locally, thereby contributing to communities with employment opportunities.

-Recruitment Results (Three Operating Companies) for University Graduates (FY2024) and Mid-career Recruits
+Recruitment Results (Three Operating Companies) for University Graduates (FY2025) and Mid-Career Recruits (FY2024)